 Theatre credits include: The Jew of Malta, Anya, The American Pilot and White Out (all Royal Shakespeare Company), Sleuth, The Kite Runner, Charlie Peace and Families of Lockerbie (Nottingham Playhouse), Margaret Catchpole (Eastern Angles), Three Wheels (Birmingham REP/ ACE), Flight of Hope (People Show), Dreaming (BSA) and Nine Lives (Leeds Studio).

-Kitty Winter is a movement director, choreographer and director, she trained at Laban and on the MA Movement course at the Central School of Speech and Drama.
+Kitty is a movement director, choreographer and director, she trained at Laban and Royal Central School of Speech and Drama.

 Philip is on the Equity Register of Fight Directors, and the examining staff of the BASSC.
 He teaches for RADA.